-Charter Goals and Outcomes Goal 1: Student learning is ImprovedGoal 2: Students will Benefit from opportunities for positive interactionGoal 3: Student Emotional Needs are Supported Strategies Include an "Indigenous Perspectives" portion of staff meetings to explore indigenous culture and issues.
+Charter Goals and Outcomes Goal 1: Student learning is Improved Goal 2: Students will Benefit from opportunities for positive interaction Goal 3: Student Emotional Needs are Supported Strategies Include an "Indigenous Perspectives" portion of staff meetings to explore indigenous culture and issues.
 Teachers integrate FNMI "ways of knowing" and their FNMI activities where appropriate into their instruction.
-Assign Indigenous Teacher Leads form each division to collaborate, plan and provide resources for teachers and students to increase FNMI Success Expand FNMI learning and library resources Connect with local Indigenous groups (ie. Bent Arrow Traditional Healing Society) to increase Indigenous understanding.
-Create an Equity, Diversity and Inclusion team to meet with Dr. Farha Shariff and implement inclusive practices throughout the school.
-Measures and Evidence Local Measures: Board Surveys Stakeholder Forum
+Assign Indigenous Teacher Leads form each division to collaborate, plan and provide resources for teachers and students to increase FNMI Success Expand FNMI learning and library resources Connect with local Indigenous groups (ie. Metis Crossing) to increase Indigenous understanding.
+Maintain Equity, Diversity and Inclusion practices as previously developed with Dr. Farha Shariff and continue to implement inclusive practices throughout the school.
+Measures and Evidence Local Measures: